syzygypl/syzygypl.github.io/_posts/2018-10-01-project-roles.md

 ### Responding to ad-hoc situations

 If a project is on fire, you’re the first line of defense.
-You may (and probably need to) delegate it further, but you’re the rapid response team.
-This allows an easy way out for every team member if something goes wrong and an urgent fix is required, for example, the project needs an additional developer, because it’s behind schedule.
-Without this role the responsibility would be distributed among the whole team and as such, it would be ineffective.
+You might (and probably need to) delegate it further, but you’re the rapid response team.
+This presents an easy course of action for every team member if something goes wrong and an urgent fix is required.
+For example, if the project needs an additional developer, because it’s behind schedule.
+Without this role the responsibility would be distributed among the whole team and therefore, it would be ineffective.

 ### Reporting